This deeply flavored smoked trout dip has a touch of sweetness from slowly caramelized onion and is perfect to serve with hearty crackers.

 How to make it

-For maximum flavor, you'll want to deglaze the pan and allow the liquid to soak up into the onions.
+For the best flavor, you'll want to deglaze the pan and allow the liquid to soak up into the onions.
 When the onions are fully caramelized, add ¼ cup of water and vigorously scrape the bottom of the pan to loosen any burnt-on fond.
 Let cook until all liquid has absorbed into the onions or evaporated, turning up the heat if needed.

-What to serve with it
+How to serve it

 Smoked Trout Dip